simov/grant/README.md

 ## Connect: Custom Parameters

-Some providers may employ custom authorization parameters, that you can configure using the `custom_params` option:
+Some providers may employ custom authorization parameters that you can configure using the `custom_params` key:

 ```json
 {